krabhishek/flutterflow-filtered-pull/README.md

 chmod +x flutterflow-filtered-pull
 ```

-Then, add a `.flutterflowignore` file in the root of your project and treat it just like `.gitignore` file.
+Then, add a `.flutterflowignore` file in the root of your project and treat it just like a `.gitignore` file.
+See the file in this directory as an example.

-By default, the `--include-assets` and `--no-parent-folder` flags of the CLI tool are included in this operation, so files will be fetched directly into the current directory.

 ## Running the script

 ```
 ./flutterflow-filtered-pull --project <FlutterFlow Project ID> --token <FlutterFlow CLI Token> [--no-include-assets] [--branch-name <Branch Name>] [--endpoint <Endpoint>]
 ```
+By default, the `--include-assets` and `--no-parent-folder` flags of the CLI tool are included in this operation, so files will be fetched directly into the current directory.

-The simplest method is to copy and paste the CLI command from FlutterFlow and modify it slightly: remove `flutterflow export-code` and replace with `./flutterflow-filtered-pull`.
+The simplest method to create the command is to copy and paste the CLI command from FlutterFlow and modify it slightly: remove `flutterflow export-code` and replace with `./flutterflow-filtered-pull`.